Consensys/verax-documentation/get-involved/governance/governance-charter.md

 ### Responsibility

-There are a number of teams that are actively contributing to the development of the project.
+Several teams that are actively contributing to the development of the project.
 In the initial stages of the project, development efforts will be significant as the core infrastructure is built out.
-Once the core infrastructure has been developed to a sufficient standard, including the contract, subgraph, SDK, explorer dApp, and the various public forums etc. the project will need to be maintained by all core contributors equally.\
+Once the core infrastructure has been developed to a sufficient standard, including the contracts, subgraphs, SDK, explorer dApp, and the various public forums, etc., the project will need to be maintained by all core contributors equally.\
 \
 The various responsibilities will include: